GingerNinjaProgramming/Pocket-Dropper/README.md

 ### Research Effectiveness

 The research into downwell and C++/Raylib as a whole was very useful on the general approach to the game in the first place along with the actual programming work on raylib which aided in the early development of the game.
 Along with this the videos on raylib I watched proved mostly helpful in the development process.
-However admittedly some tutorials proved unhelpful as they were either too old to be applicable like with tutorials on the compiler (CITATION NEEDED) or the mechanics being shown/created were too spesfic to fit for the problem I had resulting in some wasted time going back and forwards though a video just to relise it was not what i needed anyway before making it myself.
+However admittedly some tutorials proved unhelpful as they were either too old to be applicable like with tutorials on the compiler (How To Use VS CODE for C++ | With CMake & Any Compiler, 2021) or the mechanics being shown/created were too spesfic to fit for the problem I had resulting in some wasted time going back and forwards though a video just to relise it was not what i needed anyway before making it myself.

 ### Positive analysis